azat-co/react-foundation/react-01.md

 ---

-# Why Use Webpack?
+# Why use Webpack?

 ---

-# What Webpack Will do for You
+# What Webpack will do for You

 1. Bundle JS, CSS, etc.
 1. Minification